 1-3 hours.
 The practical application of design techniques in connection with university theatre productions.
 Open to any student taking part in a university theatre production.
 May be repeated for credit.
-Prerequisite: instructor's permission.

 THEA 130 Stagecraft

 3 hours.
 Balancing lecture with hands-on experience, the course offers a survey of materials, processes, and equipment in the fabrication, assembly, painting, rigging, and installation of stage scenery, properties, and lighting.
 Additional course fee is required.